functionland/docs/docs/encryption.md

 1- size of jwe does not depend on the size of the file

 2- one encrypted file can be shared with multiple people

+3- jwe file can be shared on public ipfs without any security problem